Goa court acquits journalist Tarun Tejpal of rape charges | Law-Order

 - India

+"It is with profound respect that I thank this court for its rigorous, impartial, and fair trial and for its thorough examination of the CCTV footage and other empirical material on record," Tejpal added.

+He also remembered his late advocate Gomes as a "dynamic and brilliant" lawyer.
+Talking to reporters, public prosecutor Francis Tavora said the session's court order would be challenged in the high court.
+"As soon as we get the detailed written order, we will approach the high court challenging it," he said.

-The Goa police registered an FIR against Tejpal in November 2013 following which he was arrested.
+The Goa police had registered an FIR against Tejpal in November 2013, following which he was arrested.
 The Goa crime branch had filed a charge sheet against Tejpal, who has been out on bail since May 2014.

 He faced trial under IPC sections 341 (wrongful restraint), 342 (wrongful confinement), 354 (assault or criminal force with intent to outrage modesty), 354-A (sexual harassment), 354-B (assault or use of criminal force to woman with intent to disrobe), 376(2)(f) (person in a position of authority over women, committing rape) and 376(2)k) (rape by a person in a position of control).